top of page

 Discovering the Gibberagong Track AL P2 23 0.01 1.6

 On a Sydney winter’s morning, we took a great walk along the old Grosvenor Track down to Gibberagong waterholes.
-Setting out from the ridgeline we soon descended the gully noting how the colour changed.
+Setting out from the ridgeline we soon descended the gully noting how the colours changed.
 Subtle shades of boronia and crowea and later, the soft grey of the velvety flannel flower revealing early signs of spring.

 We came to welcome the rain between sun shots that made walking refreshing.
 Reaching the waterholes we stopped awhile reflecting on the once sandy beach now partly covered in weeds.
-Despite heavy weather, the track was clear though we were soon to realise the dangerously high levels to which the creek could rise.
+Despite heavy weather, the track was clear though we were soon to realise the seriously high levels to which the creek could rise.

 As we followed the water winding on, we were surprised by elk horns then native orchids nestling in trees.
 Looking up we met with great sandstone overhangs, rainwater streaming through clefts where rainforest plants spilled wildly over ledges.